First Time User? Enroll now.

 You can also use hydrotherapy to reduce or relieve sudden or long-lasting pain.

-Hydrotherapy is generally safe if treatment is done properly.
+Most hydrotherapy is generally safe if treatment is done properly.
 Different people may respond differently to the length and intensity of treatment.
 Some people may have headaches, aches and pains, sleep problems, nausea, chilliness, and faintness.

 It is important to discuss your physical condition and medical history with your doctor or physical therapist before trying hydrotherapy.